Comet (film): Production

 Emmy Rossum and Justin Long joined the cast of the film in early June 2013 to play the lead roles.

 Filming

 Filming began in mid-June 2013 in the Los Angeles area.

 Release

 The film had its world premiere at the LA Film Festival on June 13, 2014.
 The film went on to screen at the Twin Cities Film Fest on October 22, 2014. on October 28, 2014, it was announced IFC Films had acquired all distribution rights to the film.
 The film was released on December 5, 2014, in a limited release and through video on demand.

 Reception

-Rotten Tomatoes gives the film a score of 41% based on reviews from 29 critics.
+Comet has an approval rating of 44% on review aggregator website Rotten Tomatoes, based on 32 reviews, and an average rating of 5.3/10.
+Metacritic assigned the film a weighted average score of 52 out of 100, based on 13 critics, indicating "mixed or average" reviews.

 Variety called it a "misfire" but praised the lead performances. /Film praised the film overall but criticized the main character Dell for bordering on pretentiousness, and also criticized the writing as being slightly indulgent.